hanadmse/GasStationApp/README.md

 ## Features

-1.)
-Track and manage fuel transactions
+- Records, calculates, and analyzes financial data

-2.)
-Records, calculates, and analyzes financial data
+- Monitors stock-sales variances, credit holder balances, fuel levels, and sales data.

-3.)
-Monitors stock-sales variances, credit holder balances, fuel levels, and sales data.
+- Track and manage fuel transactions

 ## Installation Guide: Prerequisites

-1.)
-Java Development Kit (JDK): Ensure JDK 8 or later is installed.
+- Java Development Kit (JDK): Ensure JDK 8 or later is installed.

-2.)
-Maven: Installed and configured on your system.
+- Maven: Installed and configured on your system.

-3.)
-MySQL Database: Ensure MySQL is installed and running.
+- MySQL Database: Ensure MySQL is installed and running.

-4.)
-IntelliJ IDEA or any IDE with Spring Boot support.
+- IntelliJ IDEA or any IDE with Spring Boot support.

-5.)
-Postman: Installed for API testing.
+- Postman: Installed for API testing.

 ## Clone the Repository

-1.)
-Open your terminal.
+- Open your terminal.

-2.)
-Navigate to the directory where you want to clone the project.
+- Navigate to the directory where you want to clone the project.

-3.)
-Clone the project and navigate into the project directory.
+- Clone the project and navigate into the project directory.

 ## Configure MySQL Database

-5.)
-Create a new MySQL database.
+- Create a new MySQL database.

-6.)
-Update the application.properties or application.yml file in the src/main/resources directory with your MySQL database details.
+- Update the application.properties or application.yml file in the src/main/resources directory with your MySQL database details.

 ## Build the Project

-7.)
-In the terminal, run the following command to build the project: mvn clean install
+- In the terminal, run the following command to build the project: mvn clean install

-8.)
-After a successful build, run the application using: mvn spring-boot:run
+- After a successful build, run the application using: mvn spring-boot:run

 ## Using Postman to Add Data from Client